luanpersini/nodejs-nestjs-cqs/README.md

 CQS implementation using NodeJS, NestJS Typescript, Postgres and Sequelize ORM.

-The example implements the deposit and withdraw commands, and a query to list all operations made in a given account.
+The example implements an deposit and a withdraw commands, and a query to list all operations made in a given account.

 ## Local Setup